+You head to the frozen food section of your local grocery store with your meal prep plan in mind.
+You plan to grab some frozen kale for a dinner side and frozen berries for your post-workout shake.
+You emerge 20 minutes later with frozen low-cal pizzas and low-fat ice cream.
 Familiar with this scenario?
-You head to the frozen food section of your local grocery store with your hopeful weight loss in mind.
-You plan to grab some frozen kale for a dinner side and frozen berries for your post-workout shake.
-You emerge 10 minutes later with frozen low-cal pizzas and low-fat ice cream.

-Those tantalizing options are marketed as nutritious and convenient, so we can't say we blame you.
-But many of them are healthy-eating enemies in disguise.
-Before your next trip down the aisle, see what nutritionists consider the worst "healthy" frozen food group, as well as specific "Not That!" products in the most popular categories.
-And if you feel a little frustrated by this list, fear not!
-These 15 New Healthy Frozen Foods for Clean Eating can be the frozen saviors you're looking for!
+Those tantalizing options are marketed as nutritious and convenient, so we can’t say we blame you.
+However, many of these insidious eats are healthy-eating enemies in disguise.
+Before your next trip down the aisle, see what nutritionists consider the worst “healthy” frozen food group, as well as specific “Not That!” products in the most popular categories.
+And if you feel a little frustrated by this list, fear not—these The 46 Best Frozen Foods in America can be the saviors you’re looking for!

-You might think you're being waistline-friendly by picking up pre-made smoothie packs, but you could be sabotaging your weight-loss efforts.
-"Many prepared smoothie packs utilize yogurt made with added sugars and colorings," says nutritionist Kayleen St. John, RD, at New York City's Natural Gourmet Institute.
-"Sometimes the fruit itself is even sweetened with added sugar."
+You might think you’re making a waistline-friendly decision by picking up pre-made smoothie packs, but you could be sabotaging your weight-loss efforts.
+“Many prepared smoothie packs use yogurt made with added sugars and colorings,” says nutritionist Kayleen St. John, RD, at New York City’s Natural Gourmet Institute.
+“Sometimes the fruit itself is even sweetened with added sugar.”
+For example, Jamba Juice’s Orange Dream Machine smoothie kit features peaches and yogurt but also sneaks in sketchy ingredients such as modified corn starch and added sugars.
+Pour fruit juice into the blender, as the packaging suggests, and you’ll be looking at over a day’s worth of sugar.

 Eat This!
 Tip